Solving L1-regularized SVMs and related linear programs: Revisiting the effectiveness of Column and Constraint Generation: Experiments

 \subsection{Computational results for Slope-SVM}

 We present the computational performance of the column-and-constraint generation methods presented in Section \ref{sec:slope-CCG} for the Slope-SVM Problem \eqref{Slope-intro}.
-The synthetic data is simulated as in Section \ref{sec: simulations-nsmall} --- we set $n=100, \ k_0=10, \ \rho=0.1$.
+The synthetic data is simulated as in Section~\ref{sec: simulations-plarge} --- we set $n=100, \ k_0=10, \ \rho=0.1$.

-{\bf{Comparison when $\lambda_{i}$s are not all distinct:}} We are not aware of any publicly available specialized implementations for the Slope SVM problem.
+{\bf{Comparison when $\lambda_{i}$s are not all distinct:}} We are not aware of any publicly available specialized implementation for the Slope SVM problem.
 We use the {\texttt{CVXPY}} modeling framework to model (See Section~\ref{epi-slope-1}) the Slope SVM problem and solve it using state-of-the art solvers like Ecos and {Gurobi}.
 We first consider a special instance of the Slope penalty~\eqref{slope-norm} that corresponds to the coefficients $\lambda_{i} = 2\tilde{\lambda}$ for $i \leq k_0$ and $\lambda_{i} = \tilde{\lambda}$ for $i>k_0$; where $\tilde{\lambda} = 0.01 \lambda_{\max}$.
 We solve the resulting problem with both the Ecos and {Gurobi} solvers, denoted by ``\texttt{CVXPY Ecos}" and ``\texttt{CVXPY Gurobi}" (respectively).
-We compare them with our proposed column-and-constraint generation algorithm, referred to as ``{\texttt{FO+CL-CNG}}".
+We compare them with our proposed column-and-constraint generation algorithm, referred to as ``{\texttt{FO-CLCNG}}".
 For our method, we first run the first order algorithm presented in Section \ref{sec: AGD} (for $\tau= 0.2$) restricted to the $10n$ columns with highest absolute correlations with the response (the remaining coefficients are all set to zero).
-The column-and-constraint generation algorithm (cf Section \ref{sec:slope-CCG}) uses a tolerance level of $\epsilon=0.01$.
-We limit the number of columns to be added to $10$ at each iteration.
-For reference we also display the run time of the algorithm by excluding the time taken by the initialization step and this is referred to as ``\texttt{CL-CNG wo FO}".
-The results are presented in Table~\ref{table:Slope-CVX}---we perform 10 replications for each of the methods.
+The column-and-constraint generation algorithm (cf Section \ref{sec:slope-CCG}) uses a tolerance level of $\epsilon=0.001$.
+We limit the number of columns added at each iteration to 10.
+For reference, we also report the run time of our algorithm by excluding the time taken by the initialization step---this is denoted by ``\texttt{CLCNG wo FO}".
+The results, averaged over 5 replications, are presented in Table~\ref{table:Slope-CVX}.
+Results in Table~\ref{table:Slope-CVX} indicate that our proposed method {\texttt{FO-CLCNG}} exhibits a $50$X--$110$X improvement compared to competing solvers.
+In some cases, when $p \geq 50K$, \texttt{CVXPY Ecos} encounters numerical problems and hence would not run.
+On the other hand, we note that {\texttt{FO-CLCNG}} has the best ARA for $p \ge 20K$ even when compared with \texttt{CVXPY Gurobi}.
+This may be because the model size is large and \texttt{CVXPY Gurobi} appears to use a low-accuracy termination condition.